-Join my newsletter, which comes about six times a year, and receive any or all of these ebooks free as a risk-free way to get to know me.
+Join my newsletter, which comes every three weeks or so, and receive any or all of these ebooks free as a risk-free way to get to know me.
 You can unsubscribe at any time and the books are yours to keep.
 The newsletter includes new releases, sales, freebies, and giveaways.

 Kyle Bolton is one of St. Ninian's Sanctuary pilots, bringing guests to and from the southern island Christian retreat center, and until a few weeks ago, he loved his job.
 But lately, nothing in his life feels right.
 The charming pilot has no enthusiasm for anything and fears he will have to leave the island, even though he has no place to go.

 Megan Gallagher is a US student studying abroad and working as a barista, and Kyle's stories of his island haunt her.
 When he offers to sneak her onto the island, thinking he's rescuing her from a bad relationship, she leaves everything she's known to see this place that haunts her with its beauty.

 Neither of them knows God has set them on a path of adventure, discovery, and new beginnings, that He wants them to know Him and get to know one another as the next leg of their life journey begins.